sayem118/chess/README.md

 - *Aaron Gomes*
 - *Berke Muftuoglu*
 - *Alexandru Matei*
-*Add any further information about the team here, such as absent team members.*

 ## Project structure
 The project is called `system`.
 It currently consists of a single app `clubs`.